 Welcome!

-This website offers helpful information about body-focused repetitive behaviors (BFRBs) such as nail biting, trichotillomania (compulsive pulling out of the hair), skin picking (picking/nibbling of the skin), or lip-cheek biting.
-We want to provide affected people with scientifically based Self-Help Techniques free of charge (for more information about the effectiveness of the different techniques, please click on the link to Self-Help Techniques).
+This website offers helpful information about body-focused repetitive behaviors (BFRBs) such as nail biting, trichotillomania (compulsive pulling out of the hair), skin picking (scratching/nibbling of the skin), or lip-cheek biting.
+We want to provide affected people with scientifically based self-help techniques free of charge (for more information about the effectiveness of the different techniques, please click on the link to Self-Help Techniques).

-Symptoms of body-focused repetitive behaviors are seen in up to 90% of the population
+Symptoms of body-focused repetitive behaviors are seen in over 90 percent of the population

-Symptoms of body-focused repetitive behaviors are seen in up to 90% of the population, with occasional nail biting being particularly frequent.
-Approximately 10% of the population requires treatment due to distress and visible damage to skin, hair, or nails.
+Symptoms of BFRBs are seen in well over 90 percent of the population, with occasional nail biting and picking of the skin being particularly frequent (Moritz et al., 2023a).
+BFRBs have visible consequences for up to 24 percent of the population over the course of their lifetime (Moritz et al., 2023a).
+If not treated, the disorder tends to become chronic.
+Approximately 10 percent of the population requires treatment at least once due to distress and visible damage to their skin, hair, or nails.
 BFRBs are especially common in children and can lead to self-esteem problems as well as to being teased and excluded.
 Many of those affected suffer in silence.
 The disorder is under-researched, under-diagnosed, and under-treated.

 Although BFRBs affect many in our society, relatively few websites offer concrete and evidence-based help, i.e., interventions that have been proven to be effective in controlled studies.
 On this site, we would like to provide you with information on what you can do to help yourself and who you can turn to if your efforts are not successful.